Looking for Love in all the Wrong Places

 Ash Wednesday should be one of the most sacred of church seasons.
 You see them everywhere, people with those strange ashes on their foreheads.
 You want to reach up and wipe it off for them because you think they don’t know it’s there, “You have something on your forehead.
 Let me get that for you.”

-Some people focus these forty days entirely on the “giving up” aspect of it.
+Some people focus these forty days before Easter entirely on the “giving up” aspect of it.
 Chocolate sales are probably higher on the days leading up to Lent than on Valentine’s Day!
 Perhaps that’s how Valentine’s Day got its start!
 Ya’ think?
 People began buying copious amounts of chocolate in February, and someone at Hershey noticed.
 It probably had nothing to do with St. Valentine.
 It’s a commercial windfall for Hershey and Hallmark.
 Cha-Ching!
 But I digress.

 The morning after Ash Wednesday and National Margarita Day may appear to be similar.